urandom/readeef/README.md

 readeef is a self-hosted feed aggregator.
 Similar to Google Reader, but on your own server.

-For a less brief description, [click here](http://www.sugr.org/en/products/readeef).
+For a more detailed description, [click here](http://www.sugr.org/en/products/readeef).
 Some screenshots may also be had [on this page](http://www.sugr.org/en/products/readeef#gallery)

 Quick start